calebabutler/three-js-puzzle-cube/README.md

 -   Add configurable keys, so that the user could assign any moves or combinations of moves (algorithms) to any key press

--   Add ability for cubies to align themselves to the x, y, z, grid, to prevent floating point error rendering issues after using the program for a long time
+-   Add ability for cubies to align themselves to the x, y, z grid to prevent floating point error rendering issues after using the program for a long time